xml-director/xmldirector.plonecore/docs/source/README.rst

 ---------------------------

-The package provides a new content-types ``Connector`` that will include eXist-db into Plone - either from the top-level collection of your eXist-db database or from a subcollection.
+The package provides a new content-types ``Connector`` that will include eXist-db or Base-X into Plone - either from the top-level collection of your eXist-db/Base-X database or from a subcollection.
 You can browse and traverse into subcollections, view single documents or edit text-ish content through the web (using the build-in ACE editor integration).